Lina Medina: Documentation

-Although it was speculated that the case was a hoax, a number of doctors over the years have verified it based on biopsies, X rays of the fetal skeleton in utero, and photographs taken by the doctors caring for her.
+Although it was speculated that the case was a hoax, a number of doctors over the years have verified it based on biopsies, X-rays of the fetal skeleton in utero, and photographs taken by the doctors caring for her.

-There are two published photographs documenting the case.
-The first was taken around the beginning of April 1939, when Medina was seven and a half months into pregnancy.
+There is only one published photograph documenting the case.
+It was taken around the beginning of April 1939, when Medina was seven and a half months into pregnancy.
 Taken from her left side, it shows her standing naked in front of a neutral backdrop.
 It is the only published photograph taken during her pregnancy.
-Hers is a rare, well-documented case of extreme precocious pregnancy in a child under six.